 Outdoors, however, I didn’t get the best grip.
 For some reason they lost their bite.
 This is new to me as I can usually expect shoes that do well indoors to do even better on outdoor courts.
 Durability usually takes a hit, but grip, which is what is most important when talking about traction, is usually elevated on rougher outdoor surfaces.
 They’re not horrible outside, but they’re a shoe I’d really lean towards only using indoors.

 Bounce is back and it’s not as noticeable as it was in the DON Issue 1.
 Once things start to break in, then you can tell you have decent cushion under-foot.
 However, the plush and rubbery feeling that Bounce usually offers isn’t there with this shoe.
+But if you want to boost their cushioning, a great option for that is Move insoles.

 The tooling features adidas’ old Feet You Wear (FYW) system and I believe that’s the reason why the Bounce is a bit muted.
 FYW focuses on mobility and court feel.
 Cushion usually contradicts those two attributes.
 Now, if you’re looking for mobility and court feel, and don’t feel like sacrificing cushioning in order to enjoy those aspects, then you can consider the DON Issue 2 as the Kyrie for adidas Hoops.
 It will offer you just enough cushion to complement the court feel and mobility setup.